badges/shields/doc/service-tests.md

 The `--only=` option indicates which service or services you want to test.
 You can provide a comma-separated list of ids.
-Thesre ids are those passed to the ServiceTester.
+These ids are those passed to the ServiceTester:

 ```
 ...
 ServiceTester({ id: 'travis', ... })